Neutrophil extracellular traps: Regulation

 The formation of NETs is regulated by the lipoxygenase pathway – during certain forms of activation (including contact with bacteria) neutrophil 5-lipoxygenase forms 5-HETE-phospholipids that inhibit NET formation.
 Evidence from laboratory experiments suggests that NETs are cleaned away by macrophages that phagocytose and degrade them.

 NET-associated host damage

 NETs might also have a deleterious effect on the host, because the extracellular exposure of histone complexes could play a role during the development of autoimmune diseases like systemic lupus erythematosus (SLE).
 NETs could also play a role in inflammatory diseases, as NETs could be identified in preeclampsia, a pregnancy-related inflammatory disorder in which neutrophils are known to be activated.
 NETs have also been reported in the colon mucosa of patients with the inflammatory bowel disease ulcerative colitis.
 NETs have also been associated with the production of IgG antinuclear double stranded DNA antibodies in children infected with P. falciparum malaria.

 NETs have also been found in cancer patients.
+Significantly higher levels of NETs have been detected in cancer patients compared to healthy controls, and have been associated with poor prognosis and clinical outcome.
 Preclinical research suggests that NETs are jointly responsible for cancer-related pathologies like thrombosis, organ failure and metastasis formation.
+NETs can cause peripheral organ failure or organ dysfunction in cancer patients by obstructing vasculature, causing an inflammatory response, and by releasing cytotoxic components with a direct damaging effect on the tissue.

+NETs have been described as potential promoters of metastasis in cancer.
+They may enhance metastatic spread through various mechanisms.
+This influence of NETs creates a challenging environment for diabetic patients, where the combination of immune dysfunction due to hyperglycemia and the pro-metastatic environment created by NETs increases their risk for cancer progression.
+In breast cancer, NETs have been shown to promote inflammation that facilitates tumor progression and prepares distant organs for metastatic spread.
+Research has shown that NETs can form in response to infections and surgical stress, which may contribute to metastasis.
+For instance, A study utilizing the cecal ligation and puncture (CLP) model demonstrated that CLP-induced NETs enhanced the trapping of circulating tumor cells and increased metastasis to the liver.
+Specifically, when Lewis lung carcinoma cells (LLC-H59) were injected via the intrasplenic route 24 hours after CLP, the mice exhibited a higher number of metastases compared to sham-operated controls.
+Intravital imaging revealed that NETs colocalized with tumor cells in the liver and lung microvasculature, promoting tumor cell arrest in these areas.
+NETs can also be induced by cancer cells in the absence of infection or surgical intervention.
+In a mouse model of breast cancer, it was found that metastatic cancer cells were more effective at inducing NET formation compared to less aggressive cells.
+Additionally, higher levels of NETs were detected in metastatic lesions of breast cancer patients, particularly in those with triple-negative breast cancer, which is known for its aggressive progression.